xtuml/bridgepoint/doc-bridgepoint/notes/9554_integrity_dnt.md

 A new menu item under `BridgePoint Utilities` will be named `Check Referential Integrity`.
 It will run the new, exhaustive referential integrity checker (from this work).
-The output will be displayed in the default Console.
+The output will be displayed as a text file in the editor view.

 We can consider combining these options after some mileage and testing with both in place.